russplaysguitar/make_pdf/README.md

 make_pdf
 ========

 Packages source files, readme, output, and git history into a single PDF file.
 Useful for CSCI 344, since the instructor requires assignments to be in this format.
-Includes

 Dependencies:
 - git